arumugamlab/breast_cancer_microbiome/README.md

 | `significant_all_methods.csv` | All significant features across datasets and methods |
 | `consensus_features.csv` | Cross-method consensus summary |

+> [!NOTE]
+> `log2FC` from LMM reflects the **CLR-scale regression coefficient** for the variable of interest, not a true log2 fold-change.
+Interpret accordingly when comparing across methods.

 ---

-## Note

-- `log2FC` from LMM reflects the **CLR-scale regression coefficient** for the variable of interest, not a true log2 fold-change.
-Interpret accordingly when comparing across methods.

 # B. Signal-implantation benchmarking and background distribution simulations using SIMBA

 **Author:** Mani Arumugam

----

 ## Case-control analysis:
  - [R markdown source](signal_implantation/BC_detectability_analysis.Rmd) for the workflow for signal-implantation for case-control biomarkers.